Control of Pests and Diseases

 Characteristics

 This caterpillar is known as a pest that damages severely the coconut leaves in the coconut plantations in the dry zone which had not come to much attention.
-This pest damages the growth in all stages from nursery to the grown trees.
-At the grown stage the pest is a moth and both sides of its head is light green and wings are light brown in colour.
+This pest damages the growth in all stages from the nursery to the grown trees.
+At the grown stage the pest is a moth and both sides of its head are light green and its wings are light brown in colour.

 Damage and how to recognize